Flexible Commercial Lettings - Choosing the Right Documentation

 Licences to occupy and tenancies at will may well be used, while for less formal space-sharing arrangements it is necessary to identify the parameters of what is permitted by the alienation clause.
 Letting documentation must appeal to the occupier, while protecting the landlord in relation to security of tenure.

-This live lunchtime broadcast session will consider the options and a good basic knowledge of the Landlord and Tenant Act 1954 is assumed.
+This virtual classroom seminar will consider the options and a good basic knowledge of the Landlord and Tenant Act 1954 is assumed.

 What You Will Learn